jim-schwoebel/allie/models/readme.md

 # Models

-Use this section of the repository to make model predctions in the [./load_dir](https://github.com/jim-schwoebel/allie/tree/master/load_dir).
+Use this section of the repository to make model predictions in the [./load_dir](https://github.com/jim-schwoebel/allie/tree/master/load_dir).

 Note you can put audio, text, image, video, or .CSV files in the [./load_dir](https://github.com/jim-schwoebel/allie/tree/master/load_dir).
 These files will then be featurized by the default featurizers.
-Model predictions will only be made if there are model files in the proper directory (e.g. audio_modeos, text_models, image_models, video_models, or csv_models).
+Model predictions will only be made if there are model files in the proper directory (e.g. audio_models, text_models, image_models, video_models, or csv_models).

 ## Getting started

 First, you need to put some files in the ./load_dir.
-I put the test files from the ./test directory into the load_dir here for demostration purposes.
+I put the test files from the ./test directory into the load_dir here for demonstration purposes.
 This is the output from the terminal (of files in the ./load_dir.

 ```
 Jims-MBP:allie jimschwoebel$ cd load_dir